cfgauss/r-novice-gapminder/_extras/guide.md

 Remember that *columns are vectors or factors, and rows are lists.*

-We can also glue two dataframes together with `rbind`:
+We can also glue two data frames together with `rbind`:

 ~~~
 cats <- rbind(cats, cats)